 What are Eggplants?

 Eggplants (Solanum melongena) are tropical perennial vegetables which are grown as annuals in most areas of the US.
 They are thought to have originated in India.
-The eggplant itself is a berry and can grow as large as 12 inches in length.
+The eggplant itself is a berry which can grow as large as 12 inches in length.
 Most are purple, but there are white cultivars that are often referred to as Easter White Eggplants or Garden Eggs.
 They are small, about the size of a chicken egg.
 Asian varieties come in a myriad of colors and sizes.
 They can be purple or green or yellow or white and weigh up to 2 pounds.

 The plants themselves can be quite large, up to 5 feet tall.
 They are thorny with large lobed leaves.
 The flowers can be white or purple.
 The flowers contain both male and female parts so they can self-pollinate or cross-pollinate.